 4. Format guidance

-- JPEG (JPG): Best compatibility and generally smallest for photographs.
+JPEG (JPG): Best compatibility and smallest for photos.

 5. Step-by-step: prepare a photo for Kerala PSC

-- Make a clean crop with the subject centered and plain background.
+- Make a clean crop with plain background.

 6. Troubleshooting portal rejects